Are you someone who suffers from sciatica?

 People living with sciatica may experience horrible pain in their lower back that radiates down the leg muscles and can even cause numbness in their feet.
 To reduce the risk of an exacerbation, it’s important to maintain good posture at all times.

-Here are some simple but effective tips for improving posture if you suffer from sciatica:
+Here are 4 simple but effective tips for improving posture if you suffer from sciatica pain:

 - Resist the urge to bend forward when you stand instead focus on maintaining an upright spinal position.